Sarawak: History

 A number of communist groups existed in Sarawak, the first of which, the Sarawak Overseas Chinese Democratic Youth League, formed in 1951.
-Another group, the North Kalimantan Communist Party (NKCP) (also known as Clandestine Communist Organisation (CCO) by government sources) was formally set up in 1970.
+Another group, the North Kalimantan Communist Party (NKCP, also known as Clandestine Communist Organisation (CCO) by government sources) was formally set up in 1970.
 Weng Min Chyuan and Bong Kee Chok were two of the more notable communist leaders involved in the insurgency.
 As the political scene changed, it grew progressively more difficult for the communists to operate.
 This led to Bong opening talks with chief minister Abdul Rahman Ya'kub in 1973 and eventually signing an agreement with the government.
 Weng, who had moved to China in the mid-1960s but nonetheless retained control of the CCO, pushed for a continued armed insurrection against the government in spite of this agreement.
-The conflict continued mostly in the Rajang Delta region but eventually ended when, on 17 October 1990, the NKCP signed a peace agreement with the Sarawak government.
+The conflict continued mostly in the Rajang Delta region but eventually ended when, on 17 October 1990, the NKCP signed a peace agreement with the Government of Sarawak.

 Politics

 Government

 The head of the Sarawak state is the Yang di-Pertua Negeri (also known as TYT or Governor), a largely symbolic position appointed by the Yang di-Pertuan Agong (King of Malaysia) on the advice of the Malaysian federal government.
-Since 2014 this position has been held by Abdul Taib Mahmud.
+The position has been held by Wan Junaidi Tuanku Jaafar since 2024.
 The TYT appoints the Premier, currently held by Abang Johari Openg (GPS), as the head of government.
 Generally, the leader of the party that commands the majority of the state Legislative Assembly is appointed as the chief minister; democratically elected representatives are known as state assemblymen.
 The state assembly passes laws on subjects that are not under the jurisdiction of the Parliament of Malaysia such as land administration, employment, forests, immigration, merchant shipping and fisheries.
 The state government is constituted by the premier, the cabinet ministers and their deputy ministers.

 To protect the interests of the Sarawakians in the Malaysian federation, special safeguards have been included in the Constitution of Malaysia.
 These include: control over immigration in and out of the state as well as the residence status of non-Sarawakians and Sabahans, limitations on the practice of law to resident lawyers, independence of the Sarawak High Court from the High Court Peninsular Malaysia, a requirement that the Sarawak Chief Minister be consulted prior to the appointment of the chief judge of the Sarawak High Court, the existence of Native Courts in Sarawak and the power to levy sales tax.
 Natives in Sarawak enjoy special privileges such as quotas and employment in public service, scholarships, university placements, and business permits.
 Local governments in Sarawak are exempt from local council laws enacted by the Malaysian parliament.
 This level of autonomy means Sarawak is sometimes referred to as a "region", to differentiate it from less autonomous states.